-- 1) Mechanical recovery is the preferred response method in Alaska and PWSRCAC supports mechanical recovery in PWS and the EVOS affected region for several reasons: - a.
+- 1) Mechanical recovery is the preferred response method in Alaska and PWSRCAC supports mechanical recovery in the EVOS region for several reasons: - a.
 Mechanical recovery is the only response option that removes oil from the marine environment.
 Chemical dispersants alter the fate and transport of spilled oil, but the oil remains in the environment. - b.
 A Response Gap Analysis for Prince William Sound found that operating conditions would limit the feasibility of dispersant application much more frequently than mechanical response, meaning that there is a higher probability of mounting a response using mechanical systems than dispersants. - c.
 Chemical dispersants reduce the opportunity for mechanical recovery to remove oil from the environment. - i.
 Slicks that are treated with dispersants may still impact shoreline areas. - ii.
 Physical and chemical changes to chemically dispersed oil may reduce the effectiveness of skimmers. - d.
-Mechanical recovery capabilities in PWS and the EVOS affected region are significantly advanced compared to other areas in the U.S. - 2) Dispersants have not been demonstrated, in field or laboratory conditions, to be effective in treating oil slicks in marine environments with similar temperature and salinity profiles found in PWS and the EVOS affected region. - a.
+Mechanical recovery capabilities in the EVOS region are significantly advanced compared to other areas in the U.S. - 2) Dispersants have not been demonstrated, in field or laboratory conditions, to be effective in treating oil slicks in marine environments with similar temperature and salinity profiles found in the EVOS region. - a.
 There has never been a successful application of chemical dispersants to an ANS crude oil spill in cold water regions. - b.
 Dispersant application was unsuccessful during the Exxon Valdez oil spill. - c.
-Tank trials to evaluate chemical dispersants on ANS crude oil have not demonstrated effectiveness in conditions found in PWS and the EVOS affected region.
+Tank trials to evaluate chemical dispersants on ANS crude oil have not demonstrated effectiveness in conditions found in the EVOS region.

-- d.
-There is an unproven assumption that oil on the surface is worse than oil in the water column. - 3) The potential benefits of chemically dispersing spilled oil do not outweigh the known harms and potential risks.
-In the absence of definitive proof of safety and holistic benefits to the environment and people, dispersants should not be applied in PWS and the EVOS affected region. - a.
+- 3) The potential benefits of chemically dispersing spilled oil do not outweigh the known harms and potential risks.
+In the absence of definitive proof of safety and holistic benefits to the environment and people, dispersants should not be applied in the EVOS region. - a.
 Dispersant application introduces additional chemicals into the environment and may increase exposure of marine organisms to toxic components of oil. - b.
 Dispersant application may cause adverse human health impacts. - c.
 Dispersant application does not necessarily increase biodegradation of oil. - d.
 Dispersant application increases the amount of oil that settles on the seafloor through sedimentation and marine snow formation. - e.
-Long-term effects of dispersant application on ecosystems and organisms are not well understood, making it difficult to accurately weigh potential adverse impacts. - 4) The dispersant use approval process outlined in the Federal On-scene Coordinator (FOSC) Dispersant Authorization Checklist (Alaska Dispersant Use Plan) will preclude dispersant application in PWS and the EVOS affected region. - a.
-Water salinity is below 15 ppt in areas of PWS and the EVOS affected region during certain seasons. - b.
-Mixing energy is not sufficient for dispersant application in areas of PWS and the EVOS affected region during certain seasons and times. - c.
+Long-term effects of dispersant application on ecosystems and organisms are not well understood, making it difficult to accurately weigh potential adverse impacts. - 4) The dispersant use approval process outlined in the Federal On-scene Coordinator (FOSC) Dispersant Authorization Checklist (Alaska Dispersant Use Plan) will preclude dispersant application in Prince William Sound (PWS) and the EVOS region.4 - a.
+Water salinity is below 15 ppt in areas of PWS during certain seasons. - b.
+Mixing energy is not sufficient for dispersant application in areas of PWS during certain seasons and times. - c.
 There is no marine area in PWS that is 1,640 feet or more away from swimming fish, rafting seabirds, swimming marine mammals, or marine mammal haul outs (#19d). - d.
 There may not be adequate time or access to key stakeholders to incorporate their informed consent into dispersant use decision-making (#20 & #21). - i.
-Alaska Native Tribes and rural community members in PWS and the EVOS affected region rely on a healthy marine ecosystem for subsistence foods and bear disproportionate risk of toxic exposure if dispersants are applied in the vicinity of harvest areas. - ii.
+Tribes, Alaska Native, and rural communities in the EVOS region rely on a healthy marine ecosystem for subsistence foods and bear disproportionate risk of toxic exposure if dispersants are applied in the vicinity of harvest areas. - ii.
 Fish and wildlife in the water and on the seafloor are an important food source.
 Dispersant application can injure those resources and impact food safety and security. - iii.
 "Appropriate" stakeholders incorporate broader interests than identified in the checklist.